-Table 57 examines cancer incidence rates by age and indicates that all counties, as well as both states, and the U.S. as a whole followed the trend that increasing age was associated with much higher cancer incidence rates.
-When looking specifically at counties in our service area, 27 (96%) of the 28 counties and age groups were worse than the national incidence rate, and 21 of those 27 (78%) were worse than both the U.S and their respective state81.
-Bucks County was worse than state and national levels across all age groups.
+Figure 57 examines cancer incidence rates by age and indicates that all counties, as well as both states, and the U.S. as a whole followed the trend that increasing age was associated with much higher cancer incidence rates.
+When looking specifically at counties in our service area, 27 (96%) of the 28 counties and age groups were worse than the national incidence rate, and 21 of those 27 (78%) were worse than both the U.S and their respective state84.
+Furthermore, Northampton County specifically was worse than both state and national rates across all age groups.